 Share

-We’ve worked with numerous channel companies big and small, national and international all at different stages of their growth, and these are the five things we always recommend for their channel marketing strategy.
+We’ve worked with numerous channel companies, big and small, national and international, at various growth stages.
+Here are the top recommendations we always make for their channel marketing strategy.

 Lots of partner programmes are complicated and buried in websites.
 If you want to recruit partners then you need to:

-• Clear how the programme operates, especially if it has different tiers.
+- Be clear about how the programme operates, especially if it has different tier levels.

-If you fail to get this part right then no amount of marketing will help you attract and retain great partners.
+If you fail to get this part right, then no amount of marketing activities will help you attract and retain great partners.
 We always encourage an evaluation of the programme and the way it is presented before you do anything else.

 Make it easy to promote your brand

-If your plan is to win market share then you need to make it as easy as possible for partners to sell your brand.
-After all, you are not going to be an exclusive partner and will be competing for the sales team’s time and energy.
+If your plan is to win market share, then you need to make it as easy as possible for partners to sell your brand.
+After all, you are not going to be an exclusive partner and you will be competing for the sales team’s time and energy.

 There are two parts to solving this.
 The first is to give partners all the information and the tools they need to sell your brand.
 This includes training on the issues your products and services solve, through marketing brochures they insert their logo and contact details into, to support services that help get a sale over the line, such as access to a sales consultant to help draw up quotes.